-Age: 49 Nationality: Dutch
+Age: 50 Nationality: Dutch

-Alex developed the international venture capital activity of Gimv, by investing in new innovative companies.
-He built the VC team of Gimv, which developed a great reputation within the European VC ecosystem.
-Since 2012, Alex Brabers manages Gimv's four investment platforms.
-He chairs the board of directors of various privately and publicly owned companies, including Nomadesk (Belgium), Oree (Israel), and Punch Powertrain (Belgium).
-Before that, he was part of the board of directors of Telenet (Belgium), Mobistar (Belgium), Emme (France), Barco (Belgium), Barconet (Belgium), Option (Belgium), Virtensys (UK) and Telos (Canada).
-Alex Brabers is also active in the PE industry as a member of the board of directors of EVCA and as a former Chairman of EVCA's Venture Capital Platform.
-Alex Brabers holds a Bachelor's degree in Economics from KU Leuven (Belgium).
+Alex Brabers developed the international venture capital activity of Gimv, by investing in new innovative companies, followed by active support of the management team and eventually exiting either through IPO or trade sale.
+He built the VC team of Gimv and coached them in developing its place in the European VC ecosystem.
+Since 2012, Alex Brabers is responsible for all investment activity of Gimv, overseeing its 4 investment platforms.
+He is a board member of various listed and non-listed companies, including Nomadesk (Belgium), OTN Systems (Belgium), and Punch Powertrain (Belgium).
+Before that, he was a member of the board of directors of Telenet (Belgium), Mobistar (Belgium), Emme (France), Barco (Belgium), Barconet (Belgium), Option (Belgium), Oree (Israel), Virtensys (UK) and Telos (Canada).
+Alex is also involved in policy issues for the European VC and PE industry as board member of Invest Europe (EVCA) and as previous chairman of the Venture Capital Platform of Invest Europe (EVCA).
+Alex Brabers holds a Master degree in Economics KU Leuven (Belgium).